theopn/theopn.github.io/content/writing/2022-08-25-neovim-ide.md

 tocTItle = "Plug-ins"
 +++

-# Almost-One-Year (2023-07-19) Update
+## One-Year (2023-10-21) Update

 I know more Lua, I know more Neovim, and as a result, my Neovim setup looks quite different now.
-In fact, I separated my Neovim configuration into a separate repository [Theovim](https://github.com/theopn/theovim/). **Check out how different my configuration has become in [my new update post]({{< ref "/writing/2023-07-18-neovim-update.md" >}}).**
+In fact, I separated my Neovim configuration into a separate repository [Theovim](https://github.com/theopn/theovim/).
+I made comments on what plugins stuck with me and what did not in each section.

 ---